stackvana/microcule/ReadMe.md

 ### No Containers

-  - By design, ships with no container or OS virtualization
+  - By design, `microcule` ships with no container or OS virtualization
   - Since it makes no assumptions about worker environment, `microcule` will work with any Container or Virtual Machine solutions
   - Isolates state of microservice per system process and request ( stateless service requests )
-  - Handles Microservice error handling and custom timeouts
+  - Handles Microservice error handling and timeouts

 [Read more about securing microcule](#security)